ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ## The Reactive Streams workflow

-The Reactive Streams workflow consists of three parts: establishing a connection, exchanging data and control events, and successfully or exceptionally terminating a connection.
+The Reactive Streams workflow consists of three steps: establishing a connection, exchanging data and control events, and successfully or exceptionally terminating a connection.

 When a Subscriber wants to start receiving events from a Publisher, it calls the _Publisher.subscribe(Subscriber)_ method.
 If the Publisher accepts the request, it creates a new Subscription instance and invokes the _Subscriber.onSubscribe(Subscription)_ method.
 If the Publisher rejects the request or otherwise fails, it invokes the _Subscriber.onError(Throwable)_ method.